Regulation (EU) 2017/745: Implementation date

+The regulation was adopted, and came into force, in 2017.
 The date by which the Regulation was to be fully implemented by replacing the previous directives was originally defined as 26 May 2020.
 Following the international health emergency COVID-19, the European Commission and the European Parliament decided in April 2020 to postpone the deadline by one year to 26 May 2021.